Updating a Profile

 Strong: As much spot color as possible will be applied.
 Accordingly, less primaries will be used in the highly saturated color areas.
 This results in a greater use of color space expanding spot colors and therefore in highly saturated colors in the printout.

-Smooth: Is the default setting and should remain unchanged if a particularly smooth and harmonious separation with saturated colors is required.
+Smooth: Use this method when more CMY is required and if a particularly smooth and harmonious separation with the extended colors is needed.

 Note: The two Multicolor modes Smooth and Strong are similar but Smooth uses less color space expanding spot color channels.